lemyskaman/lemyskaman.github.io/en/_posts/2019-04-27-jekyll-on-github-website.md

 #### Configuring gems with a user directory

-It's not a good thing to install ruby gems as a root user, thats why to create a gems dir, that holds all of our libs, is a better approach, so thats the first thing to do to create a gems dir:
+It's not a good thing to install ruby gems as a root user, thats why to create a gems dir on our os user folder, that holds all of our libs, is a better approach, so thats the first thing to do to create a gems dir:

     $ cd ~ \
     $ mkdir gems

 So we need to edit our  \~/.bashrc file, adding a new environment var (**GEM_HOME**), and updating the value of another (**PATH**),  you can edit the file with you fav text editor, i like to use nano:

     $ nano .bashrc

 Then at the very end type something like this: